wpwoodjr/Stereo-Image-Combiner/README.md

 - Uses HTML5 Canvas for image manipulation and rendering
 - Handles various input image formats supported by your browser (JPG, PNG, GIF, etc.)
 - The final output is saved as a JPG with selectable quality setting, or optionally a PNG with full transparency support
+- Settings are saved in local storage for persistence between sessions

 ## Browser Compatibility